Set up launch agent

 <Note>

-You will need to create a [CoreWeave account](https://cloud.coreweave.com/login) in order to deploy the Launch agent into a CoreWeave infrastructure.
+You need to create a [CoreWeave account](https://cloud.coreweave.com/login) to deploy the Launch agent into a CoreWeave infrastructure.

 </Note>